Skip to content

 Forty-eight biographies arranged in pairs — a Greek life alongside a Roman counterpart — followed by a comparison of the two.
 Plutarch was not writing history but moral philosophy in the form of biography: his subjects are chosen and their lives narrated to illuminate virtue and vice in action.
 Alexander alongside Caesar.
 Demosthenes alongside Cicero.
 Brutus alongside Dion.

-Cover of Surely You're Joking, Mr. Feynman!
+Surely You're Joking, Mr. Feynman! by Richard P. Feynman — book cover

 Surely You're Joking, Mr. Feynman!